mgranja/Flight_Delay_Prediction_Model/README.md

 ## Further considerations

 For our topic, we are satisfied with the approach of the data analysis and results.
-We would strive to attain a higher AUC score on a more pertinent topic like medical-related or capital punishment.
+A higher AUC score is mandated on a more pertinent topic like cancer research.
 We would implment other variables like a weather API, Linear Regression or additional flight data to streghten our model.